goceristanoski/Activity1/README.md

 # Activity1
-This is the change in the file
+This is the change in the file, with test from Rstudio cloud